zuozhenggh/learning-library/developer-library/new-features-for-developers/AutomaticIndexing/automaticIndexing.md

 ## Conclusion

-In this Lab you had an opportunity to try out the Automatic Indexing capabilities of Oracle Database 19c.
+In this Lab you had an opportunity to examine the Automatic Indexing capabilities of Oracle Database 19c.

 ## Acknowledgements